aquasecurity/tfsec/README.md

 go get -u github.com/tfsec/tfsec/cmd/tfsec
 ```

+Please note that using `go get` will install directly from the `master` branch and version numbers will not be reported via `tfsec --version`.

 ## Usage

 tfsec will scan the specified directory.
 If no directory is specified, the current working directory will be used.